juxt/mach/README.md

 If you have the SASS compiler installed, `sassc`, this will compile the sass files in `sass` to `target/app.css`.

-### Makefile syntax
+### Machfile syntax

-There is an example Makefile.edn in `test/`.
+There is an example Machfile.edn in `test/`.

-The Makefile.edn file contains a map between targets and target recipes.
+The Machfile.edn file contains a map between targets and target recipes.

 A recipe can be either an expression or map.